Entail

 Creating a Fee Tail

-Almost any conveyance, will or deed, could create an entail.
-The key was the use of some very specific language.
 Let’s take the case of John Smith who wants to will his land to his son Samuel Smith.
 He typically would write his will to leave the land to his son Samuel Smith and his heirs.
-But suppose he writes the will to leave the land to his son Samuel Smith and the heirs of his body or some similar language with a specific legal meaning.1 That language created an entail.
+But suppose he writes the will to leave the land to his son Samuel Smith and the heirs of his body or some equivalent language with a specific legal meaning.
+That language created an entail.
 Why?
-John Smith left the land, not to his son Samuel, and not to the heirs defined by Samuel’s own future will, but specifically to the heirs of his body, a legal catchphrase that invoked both entail and primogeniture.2 Thus the effect of that language, originally defined in the 1285 “Statute de Donis Conditionalibus”, was to specify that John Smith intended his land to remain eternally in the possession of his lineal blood descendants subject to primogeniture.
-A conveyance could also entail land by using language like “unless he [or she] dies without issue”.
-This accomplished the same end, since placing that condition on the title gave Samuel only a lifetime interest in the land.
+John Smith left the land, not to his son Samuel, and not to the heirs defined by Samuel’s own future will or circumstance, but specifically to the heirs of his body, a legal catchphrase that invoked both entail and primogeniture.1 Thus the effect of that language, originally defined in 1285, was to specify that John Smith intended his land to remain eternally in the possession of his lineal blood descendants subject to primogeniture.

-Variations of this language could obviously create confusion, and it was certainly possible for a will to be written in a way that an entail was inadvertently created due to ignorance of the law.
+Variations of this language could obviously create confusion, and it was certainly possible for a will or deed to be written in a way that an entail was inadvertently created due to ignorance of the law.
 A number of entail-breaking suits brought to the Virginia General Court argued exactly that point.
 This was probably one of the factors which lead Virginia to pass the 1734 act, one of whose purposes was to provide a means to dock (or eliminate) entails created inadvertently through the testator’s ignorance or sloppy language.

 Technically, there were several types of entails.
 For instance, a fee tail male restricted succession to males in the line of inheritance, and fee tail female restricted succession to females.
 Fee tails could be restricted in other ways, or could be made conditional (for instance on the heir’s occupation of the land).